 DUBLIN, CALIFORNIA -- Purchased Large Plasma TV in store and instructed the store to hold it because we weren't ready for delivery yet.
 The salesman told us "no problem" and to call him a few days before we were ready and they'd bring the TV to our house.
 We called 5 days prior to when we needed the TV and, lo and behold, they don't have it anymore.
 Now they tell us "don't you remember we told you it was backordered?" - they didn't and it wasn't - we saw the TV in the box (and we should have just taken it right there and stored it ourselves).

-Being deliberately untruthful is what really annoys me about this, trying to tell us they said one thing when it was VERY CLEAR at the time and in fact I even joked with the salesmen "your're not going to sell our TV to someone else are you" and he said "no, sir."
+Being deliberately untruthful is what really annoys me about this, trying to tell us they said one thing when it was VERY CLEAR at the time and in fact I even joked with the salesmen "you're not going to sell our TV to someone else are you" and he said "no, sir."

 When I escalated to the "store manager" and said I wanted to cancel the purchase because they could not deliver when they said they could, he said I had to come into the store because "we don't have a database."
 This is more deliberate lying (for whom knows what gain).
 The sales invoice I have is clearly made on a computer and how else would they know it's okay to deliver the TV to me unless they have a record of the purchase on their end - of course they have it in their computer.
 Do not buy from these people.
 They are not trustworthy.